eiskaltdcpp/eiskaltdcpp/README.md

 brew cask install eiskaltdcpp
 ```

-or download app bundles from SourceForge (see links below) and install them manually.
+or download app bundles from [SourceForge](https://github.com/eiskaltdcpp/eiskaltdcpp#packages-and-installers) and install them manually.
 Program doesn't have embedded mechanism of updates, so in this case users should monitor updates themselves.

 Haiku users may install official package from HaikuPorts: